GoogleChrome/ip-protection/Masked-Domain-List.md

 paid-to-promote.net                              | Paid-To-Promote.net                                            | Not Impacted By Script Blocking
 papayads.net                                     | PapayAds                                                       | Not Impacted By Script Blocking
 parklogic.com                                    | ParkLogic                                                      | Not Impacted By Script Blocking
-cdn.luckylabs.io                                 | Parka Solutions                                                | Entire Domain Blocked
-parsely.com                                      | Parse.ly                                                       | Not Impacted By Script Blocking
+cdn.luckylabs.io                                 | Parka Solutions                                                | Not Impacted By Script Blocking parsely.com                                      | Parse.ly                                                       | Not Impacted By Script Blocking
 pepperjam.com                                    | Partnerize                                                     | Not Impacted By Script Blocking
 pjatr.com                                        | Partnerize                                                     | Not Impacted By Script Blocking